Why deal with the artificial colors, flavors, and preservatives. Make your own homemade Maraschino Cherries that taste great.

 So, this tart seriously took me a few days to create!
 The cherries take a few days to sit, but I let mine sit for twenty days in the fridge!
 I was so thrilled that the cherries lasted so long.
 I seriously thought that they were going to be a total loss, but I guess the heat and the seal were such that they lasted very well in the fridge.
 I don’t know how long these will last, but I used mine a month after canning them.

 While I was researching homemade Maraschino Cherries on the internet, I found a lot of variations.
-Mainly dealing with alcohol content and flavoring of the cherries.
+Mainly dealing with alcohol content (naturally, as the name suggests, being preserved in Maraschino liquor) and flavoring of the cherries.
 I’ve always liked Stephanie’s Blog and since she has an alcohol free version I decided to give that a try.

 I liked the flavor of the orange peel and pomegranate juice.
 Not quite a “cherry flavor” but a nice flavor all the same.
 I didn’t have the star anise that her recipe called for, so I just omitted it because I didn’t have time to run to the store.